elemental-lf/benji/docs/source/backup.rst

 will need this information to get the blocks back in the correct order and restore your image.

-This information is stored in the *metadata backend*.
+This information is stored in the database backend.
 Additionally Benji will save the metadata on the *data backend* automatically.
-Should you lose your *metadata backend*, you can restore these metadata backups by using ``benji import-from-backend``.
+Should you lose your database backend, you can restore these metadata backups by using ``benji import-from-backend``.

 .. command-output:: benji import-from-backend --help